sputnikus/sputnikus.github.io/content/dokku_debian.md

 Author: Martin Putniorz
 Summary: How to get your Debian based Heroku up and running

-As you might know, [Dokku](https://github.com/progrium/dokku) officialy supports Ubuntu (14.04 x64 or 12.04 x64).
+As you might know, [Dokku](https://github.com/progrium/dokku) officially supports Ubuntu (14.04 x64 or 12.04 x64).
 But Ubuntu (at least on server) is just Debian, so there's no reason, why it should not work, right?
 Wrong - but I'm gonna show you problems and possible solution, that I've used.

 ## Dokku installation